thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 +++
-title = "uv: Toward a unified vision for Python tooling" description = "An introduction to using uv to get the most out of Python project and dependency management, without worrying about virtual environments" date = 2024-12-26 draft = false
+title = "uv: Towards a unified vision for Python tooling" description = "An introduction to using uv to get the most out of Python project and dependency management, without worrying about virtual environments" date = 2024-12-26 draft = false